 Three years before, under his own country’s flag, he had coasted the western shores of Greenland and pierced the Northern Ocean while searching for a passage from the Atlantic to the Pacific Ocean.
 Two years later, the attempt to reach India by the northwest passage was renewed and again failed.
 The want of success in these two enterprises disheartened the London merchants under whose patronage they had been undertaken.
 But, this was not the case with the Dutch.

-He set sail on this memorable voyage on April 4, 1609, and keeping farther southward than before, he left Newfoundland and ran down the southern coast of Nova Scotia and anchored near the mouth of the Penobscot River.
-He then passed farther to the south, discovering Cape Cod, Massachusetts, of which he took possession and named New Holland.
+He set sail on this memorable voyage on April 4, 1609, and keeping farther southward than before, he left Newfoundland, ran down the southern coast of Nova Scotia, and anchored near the mouth of the Penobscot River.
+He then passed farther to the south, discovering Cape Cod, Massachusetts, which he took possession of and named New Holland.

 Finding, as he proceeded yet farther to the southwest, that he was approaching the settlements of his countrymen in Virginia, he turned to the northwest to explore those unknown waters, hoping to find some opening that might conduct him to the vast expanse of the South Sea.
 It was here that, after a voyage of five months, Hudson entered the inland waters of the middle region of the North American coast and began the discoveries that have given his name imperishable renown.

-Later, the question would be raised as to whether Hudson and his companions were the first Europeans ever entering New York Bay waters.
+Later, the question would be raised whether Hudson and his companions were the first Europeans ever to enter New York Bay waters.
 Folklore has also brought the wandering Welsh Prince Madoc to this coast and within these quiet waters.
-It has been more confidently asserted that Italian-born navigator Giovanni da Verrazano, employed by France nearly a hundred years before the date of Hudson’s discovery, actually entered this harbor and spent some time in its examination.
-It was also declared that persons employed by the Dutch Greenland Company resorted to this place in about 1598 to find shelter for themselves during the winter.
+It has been more confidently asserted that Italian-born navigator Giovanni da Verrazano, employed by France nearly a hundred years before Hudson’s discovery, entered this harbor and spent some time examining it.
+It was also declared that persons employed by the Dutch Greenland Company resorted to this place in about 1598 to find shelter during the winter.

 The newly discovered landscape appears to have impressed the minds of the discoverers, and the accounts they gave of the lands were favorable: